National Task Force to End Local Communist Armed Conflict: Barangay Development Program

 The Barangay Development Program (BDP) is a socioeconomic program of the NTF-ELCAC for barangays that have been deemed free from communist rebel influence by the national government.
 It is described by the task force as an approach to address the root causes of insurgency such as "hunger, disease, poverty, injustice and hopelessness" so that the communities would be less susceptible to fall under the influence of the communist insurgents.
+The government identified as eligible for the program 822 remote conflict-ridden barangays classified as "geographically isolated and disadvantaged areas (GIDAs)" cleared from communist insurgency influence.
 The CPP has downplayed the BDP, calling it a "band-aid solution" and believed that the program does not satisfy the "fundamental demand for genuine land reform and the clamor for respect of ancestral lands".
+The BDP was allotted a ₱2.6 billion budget under the 2024 General Appropriations Act; as of August 2024, the Department of the Interior and Local Government stated that none of NTF-ELCAC's 885 BDP projects in 2024 have been completed.

+In October 2025, Kabataan Partylist Representative Renee Co urged the government to reallocate the NTF-ELCAC's billion-peso budget to fund agriculture, education, and social services.
+Co called the BDP a "bogus development program" that goes to corruption and the militarization of rural communities.

-Balik Loob Program
+Balik Loob Program and E-CLIP

 The Balik Loob Program provides a mechanism for former communist rebels who surrendered to the government to reintegrate to mainstream society.